kat-mcbrooks/CV/README.md

 ## Kat Brooks

 Highly motivated, detail-oriented and creative full-stack developer.
 From my years working in fast-paced teams within the Education and Charity sectors, I bring a wealth of transferable skills.
-These include project management, an ability to respond to changing priorities and requirements, and liaising with external stakeholders whilst managing communications within internal teams.
+These include project management, the ability to respond to changing priorities and requirements, and liaising with external stakeholders whilst managing communications within internal teams.

 Highly motivated, detail-oriented and creative full-stack developer.
 From my years working in fast-paced teams within the Education and Charity sectors, I bring a wealth of transferable skills.
-These include project management, expert written and verbal communication skills and an ability to respond to changing priorities and requirements.
+These include project management, expert written and verbal communication skills and the ability to respond to changing priorities and requirements.

 Studying mathematics and spanish at University inspired my passion for solving problems collaboratively and systematically.
+Later, when working as an events manager, my creativity and can-do approach enabled me to resolve issues and respond effectively when faced with challenging circumstances.
+Through Makers, I have learnt/had the opportunity to use these skills when working as a team to deliver a new app that meets user requirements, and pair programming sessions to complete weekly challenges. my creativity and can-do approach enabled me to respond effectively to unexpected issue.

+It has been incredibly ost recently, I have

+My hardworking nature and collaborative spirit have been highly valued by former colleagues.

+people skills and I am looking forward to joining

 During my professional career/ Since then, when managing events, my creativity and can-do approach enabled me to respond effectively to unexpected issues as an events manager.
 During my professional career, I am continuously seeking opportunities to transform

 My drive and curiosity led me to delve into the